-For each trial, you must submit your estimates with the EvaalAPI whose format is now described.
+For each trial, you must submit your estimates with the EvaalAPI whose format for the position estimate is:

-- 4 columns :

-- o Column 1: Timestamp in ms

-- Column 2: WGS84 longitude in decimal degrees with at least 12 decimal digit resolution

-- Column 3: WGS84 latitude in decimal degrees with at least 12 decimal digit resolution

-- Column 4: Floor Number in integer (0: Ground Floor, 1, 2)

-- Comma (",") used as data delimiter

-- No header

-- Track3 requirement: frequency 2 Hz synchronized with the beginning of the scoring trial.

-- Track3 requirement: The first estimation is on the timestamp that corresponds to apptimestamp 0

-in the scoring trials

-- Scoring01: To be defined

-- Scoring 02: To be defined

-- Scoring 03: To be defined
+- 3 columns : - o Column 1: WGS84 longitude in decimal degrees with at least 12 decimal digit resolution - o Column 2: WGS84 latitude in decimal degrees with at least 12 decimal digit resolution - Column 3: Floor Number in integer (0: Ground Floor, -1: Mezzanine, -2: Large open Basement) - Comma (",") used as data delimiter - No header - Track3 requirement: frequency 2 Hz synchronized with the beginning of the scoring trial (apptimestamp 0) until the last record in each of the scoring trials. - Use 0,0,0 for those cases where you cannot estimate the coordinates (avoid use nan, NaN, N/A or other terminology).